shakfu/py-js/README.md

 python3 -m builder --help
 ```

-`builder` was developed to handle the more complex case of downloading the source code of python (from python.org) and its dependencies from their respective sites and then building custom python binaries with which to reliably compile python3 externals which are portable, relocatable, self-contained, small-in-size, and usable in Max Packages and Standalones.
+`builder` was developed to handle the more complex case of downloading the source code of python (from python.org) and also its dependencies from their respective sites and then building custom python binaries with which to reliably compile python3 externals which are portable, relocatable, self-contained, small-in-size, and usable in Max Packages and Standalones.

 ### Build Variations